-- Prostate cancer is the most common cancer in men - Each year in the UK over 52,000 men are diagnosed with prostate cancer and about 12,000 die of it (source: Cancer Research UK 2018 research figures) - If the cancer is confined within the prostate, it is generally curable, so early detection may prevent death from prostate cancer - Urinary symptoms (e.g. difficulty in passing urine or frequent nighttime visits) may indicate cancer, but could also be caused by an enlarged prostate or an infection - Prostate cancer in its early stages does not normally have any symptoms - Early-stage disease offers a much wider choice of treatment options - more than for any other cancer - Once the cancer begins to spread outside the prostate, there are fewer options for treatment, though there may still be possibilities for a cure - If the cancer has spread to other organs or the bones, the disease can only be slowed and controlled - If prostate cancer spreads elsewhere it remains as prostate cancer.
+- Prostate cancer is the most common cancer in men - If you are a trans woman or bi-binary person assigned male at birth, you can get prostate cancer.
+If you have symptoms, then talk to your doctor. - If the cancer is confined within the prostate, it is generally curable, so early detection may prevent death from prostate cancer - Urinary symptoms (e.g. difficulty in passing urine or frequent nighttime visits) may indicate cancer, but could also be caused by an enlarged prostate or an infection - Prostate cancer in its early stages does not normally have any symptoms - Early-stage disease offers a much wider choice of treatment options - more than for any other cancer - Once the cancer begins to spread outside the prostate, there are fewer options for treatment, though there may still be possibilities for a cure - If the cancer has spread to other organs or the bones, the disease can only be slowed and controlled - If prostate cancer spreads elsewhere it remains as prostate cancer.
 It can spread to the bones, but it is not bone cancer'